mohitsharma3119/Interview-Challenge-Mohit-Sharma/README.md

 ## Basic frontend created (Not created separate components to handle errors basic messages implemented)

+# After uploading csv it redirects to the screen to display data.

 ## I have implemented all the required functionalities with best of my abilities any feedback is appreaciated.

 # Thanks for this opportunity